-After selling his company, Matt feels like he has a lot of cash but is still hesitant to raise his standard of living.
-He knows he shouldn’t hold cash and should invest it, but isn’t sure where to start.
+After selling her company, Caroline feels like she has a lot of cash but is still hesitant to raise her standard of living.
+She knows she shouldn’t hold cash and should invest it, but isn’t sure where to start.

-Matt is married and has two children.
-He wants to buy a vacation home and is interested in venture investing as well as becoming an advisor to startups.
-In addition, Matt wants to start saving for his children’s education, and his friends have told him it’s important to have insurance for his family.
-These tasks have been sitting on his plate for years, but he feels overwhelmed and never finds the time to do them.
+Caroline is married and has two children.
+She wants to buy a vacation home and is interested in venture investing as well as becoming an advisor to startups.
+In addition, Caroline wants to start saving for her children’s education, and her friends have told her it’s important to have insurance for her family.
+These tasks have been sitting on her plate for years, but she feels overwhelmed and never finds the time to do them.

 How We Helped

-A friend of Matt’s suggested he speak with Keystone.
-Based on the information he provided, we conducted a goals and needs analysis that helped shed some light on Matt’s unique opportunities.
+A friend of Caroline’s suggested she speak with Keystone.
+Based on the information he provided, we conducted a goals and needs analysis that helped shed some light on Caroline’s unique opportunities.

 |Goals and Needs Analysis||Opportunities|